 This flank steak will also taste amazing if you serve it with some Mexican zucchini nachos as an appetizer.
 They have a lot of similar flavors and spices!

-If you like how this steak turned out, try adding a bit of fresh-squeezed lime juice on top at the very end.
+For an added kick, try adding a bit of fresh-squeezed lime juice on top at the very end.
+It really amps up the flavor!

 Instead of red wine vinegar, use apple cider vinegar.
 It will give the sauce a little more tangy flavor.

-I have also heard of people adding a few teaspoons of soy sauce, but I think it makes it taste a tad too salty.
-Try it and see what you think!
+I have also heard of people adding a few teaspoons of soy sauce, but I think it makes it taste a tad too salty, and changed the flavor a bit too much.

 Before we get to the complete recipe for flank steak and chimichurri sauce, here are some questions people often ask about how to make it.
 If you don't see your question in this list, please leave it in the comments.